Réal Caouette: Later political career

 In the 1974 federal election, the Social Credit Party machine in Québec was wracked by internal divisions.
 Caouette was suffering from a snowmobiling accident, and therefore the powerful voice that had carried Social Credit in prior elections was silenced.
 When he was able to speak, Caouette focussed his attacks on the Progressive Conservatives and the New Democratic Party, instead of the Liberal Party, which was Social Credit's main competitor in Québec.
 Two weeks before the election was called, Caouette had informed the parliamentary caucus that he would resign as leader in the fall.
 Despite the party infighting, they managed 11 seats.
 Though this was one seat short of official status, the Speaker of the House of Commons agreed to recognize them as a party.

 The decline of the party accelerated after Caouette resigned from the party leadership in 1976.
 Caouette had announced in 1975 that he would step down from the leadership within a year.
-He was hospitalized after a stroke on September 16, and died later that year.
+He was hospitalized after a stroke on September 16, and died three months later.

-After his death in 1976, Social Credit in Québec and at the federal Canadian level went into decline.
+After his death in 1976, Social Credit went into decline both in Québec and at the federal level.
 The party fell to only six seats under Fabien Roy in the 1979 election.
 It was shut out of Parliament altogether in 1980, never to return.
-The party eventually folded in the 1990s.
+The party eventually folded in 1993.

 Political views

 Caouette mixed Social Credit's traditional social conservatism with ardent Québec nationalism.
 A populist leader and charismatic speaker, Caouette appealed to those who felt left out and pushed aside by financial institutions, traditional politicians, and what they perceived as elitist intellectuals.

 Throughout the course of his career, Caouette was known for making controversial and intemperate statements.
 Shortly after World War II, Caouette claimed that his economic theories were the same as those of Benito Mussolini's government in Italy, and said that Mussolini and Adolf Hitler were his political heroes.
-During the October Crisis of 1970, he also claimed that leaders of the Communist Front de libération du Québec, which precipitated the October Crisis, should be shot by a firing squad.
+During the October Crisis of 1970, he also claimed that leaders of the Marxist Front de libération du Québec, which precipitated the October Crisis, should be shot by a firing squad.
 While such statements may have resonated with Créditiste supporters, they impaired the party's popularity with the mainstream electorate.